Space Shuttle orbiter: Landing gear

 Atlantiss landing gear are deployed following STS-122.

-The Space Shuttle orbiter had three sets of landing gear which emerged downwards through doors in the heat shield.
+The Space Shuttle orbiter had tricycle landing gear which emerged downwards through doors in the heat shield.
 As a weight-saving measure, the gear could not be retracted once deployed.
 Since any premature extension of the landing gear would very likely have been catastrophic (as it opened through the heat shield layers), the landing gear could only be lowered by manual controls, and not by any automatic system.

 Similarly, since the Shuttle landed at high speed and could not abort its landing attempt, the gear had to deploy reliably on the first try every time.
 The gear were unlocked and deployed by triple redundant hydraulics, with the gear doors actuated by mechanical linkages to the gear strut.
 If all three hydraulic systems failed to release the landing gear uplocks within one second of the release command, pyrotechnic charges automatically cut the lock hooks and a set of springs deployed the gear.